Mercedes-Benz supercharged Grand Prix racing engine: Background

-The W125 was considered the most powerful road racing car ever for about 3 decades, until large capacity, American-built V8 engines in Can-Am sports cars reached similar power in the late 1960s.
-In Grand Prix racing itself, the figure was not exceeded until the early 1980s (when Grand Prix racing had become known as Formula One), with the appearance of highly powerful turbo-charged engines; such as the Renault EF-Type engine, BMW M12/13, and the Ferrari Tipo 021.
+The W125 was considered the most powerful road racing car ever for about three decades, until large capacity, American-built V8 engines in Can-Am sports cars reached similar power in the late 1960s.
+In Grand Prix racing itself, the figure was not exceeded until the early 1980s (when Grand Prix racing had become known as Formula One), with the appearance of very powerful turbocharged engines; such as the Renault EF-Type engine, BMW M12/13, and the Ferrari Tipo 021.